 Parole changes are not usually the result of a court order.
 Instead, parole conditions are usually set by the parole board, and they are for all defendants.
 For example, all defendants are banned from committing new offenses.
 Changes in conditions or procedures related to those conditions do not come from the original judge but instead, come from the parole officer or parole board.
 Instead of criminal proceeding, these changes are referred to as administrative proceedings.
 This is an important distinction because a defendant is afforded more state and constitutional protections in a criminal case than an administrative hearing.

 What are the Consequences of a Parole Violation in South Carolina?

 If a defendant fails to comply with his parole conditions, he could be brought before the parole board to decide on appropriate consequences.
 The Board can revoke a defendant’s parole and order the defendant returned to prison to finish his sentence.
 The Board can also reinstate a defendant on parole and then allow him to continue on parole.
 A defendant doesn’t have the option of a jury trial.
 Unlike probation, the cap on parole tends to follow the sentence.
 For example, if a defendant is sentenced to thirty years in prison, then a defendant can be on and off parole for up to thirty years.

 Most people are very concerned about having good representation when they are first facing a criminal charge.
 Defendants should use as much diligence in procuring good counsel to assist with parole issues as they did with the initial crime.
-If you have any questions about the differences between probation and parole or would like to set up a time to talk, please contact the Deaton Law Firm.
+If you have any questions about the differences between probation and parole or would like to set up a time to talk, please contact our criminal attorney at the Deaton Law Firm.